 In the table below, a 'higher ranking' claim is one which will be paid out of the Issuer's available assets in a winding-up before claims with a lower ranking.
-It may be that lower ranking securityholders, including Holders, will be paid only part or none of the amounts owing to them (in the case of Holders, the claim for the Face Value), as there may be insufficient assets remaining to make such payments after higher ranking claims have been paid.
+It may be that lower ranking securityholders, including Holders, will be paid only part or none of the amounts owing to them (in the case of Holders, the claim for the Face Value and any Interest due and unpaid at that time), as there may be insufficient assets remaining to make such payments after higher ranking claims have been paid.

-- Туре Illustrative examples Higher ranking Preferred and secured debt Liabilities preferred by law including employee entitlements and secured creditors Unsubordinated and unsecured debt Bonds and notes, trade and general creditors Subordinated and unsecured debt The Notes, the Suncorp Wholesale Subordinated Notes, any other subordinated and unsecured debt obligations, and any other securities expressed to rank equally with the Notes Perpetual and subordinated instruments Capital Notes, Capital Notes 2 and Capital Notes 3 Ordinary Shares Ordinary Shares Lower ranking
+Туре Illustrative examples Higher ranking Preferred and secured debt Liabilities preferred by law including employee entitlements and secured creditors Unsubordinated and unsecured debt Bonds and notes, trade and general creditors Subordinated and unsecured debt The Notes, the Suncorp Wholesale Subordinated Notes, any other subordinated and unsecured debt obligations, and any other securities expressed to rank equally with the Notes Lower ranking Perpetual and subordinated instruments Capital Notes, Capital Notes 2, Capital Notes 3 and Capital Notes 4 Ordinary Shares Ordinary Shares are not:

 The Notes are not guaranteed by any member of the Suncorp Group or secured over the assets of any member of the Suncorp Group.
-The Notes are not:
+The Notes

-- (a) deposits with, or deposit liabilities of, SML or any other member of the Suncorp Group for the purposes of the Banking Act; - (b) protected accounts for the purposes of the depositor protection provisions of the Banking Act or the financial claims scheme established under the Banking Act; - (c) policies of any member of the Suncorp Group for the purposes of the Insurance Act nor protected policies for the purposes of the policyholder protection provisions of the Insurance Act; - (d) policies with any member of the Suncorp Group for the purposes of the Life Insurance Act; nor - (e) guaranteed or insured by the Australian government or under any compensation scheme of the Australian government, or by any other government, under any other compensation scheme or by any government agency or any other party.
+- deposits with, or deposit liabilities of, SML or any other member of (a) the Suncorp Group for the purposes of the Banking Act; - protected accounts for the purposes of the depositor protection (b) provisions of the Banking Act or the financial claims scheme established under the Banking Act; - policies of any member of the Suncorp Group for the purposes of (C) the Insurance Act nor protected policies for the purposes of the policyholder protection provisions of the Insurance Act; - policies with any member of the Suncorp Group for the purposes of (d) the Life Insurance Act: nor - guaranteed or insured by the Australian government or under any (e) compensation scheme of the Australian government, or by any other government, under any other compensation scheme or by any government agency or any other party. - (a) The Interest Payment Dates are 1 March, 1 June, 1 September and 1 Interest payments: December in each year (until the first to occur of the Maturity Date and an Early Redemption Date) with the first Interest Payment Date being 1 June 2022.

-Interest payments:

-- (a) The Interest Payment Dates are 1 March, 1 June, 1 September and 1 December in each year (until the first to occur of the Maturity Date and an Early Redemption Date) with the first Interest Payment Date being 1 December 2020.
 If any of these dates is not a Business Day, the Interest Payment Date is the following Business Day.
-Payment of Interest is subject to the Solvency Condition (see below). - (b) The amount of Interest payable on a Note for an Interest Period is calculated according to the following formula:
+Payment of Interest is subject to the Solvency Condition (see below). - The amount of Interest payable on a Note for an Interest Period is (b) calculated according to the following formula: